e-picas/bash-utils/man/MANPAGE.7.md

 :   This is the directory where modules are stored ; each module is a single script in that directory ; a module is identified by its filename.

+**etc/bash_completion.d/bash-utils-completion**
+:   This is the script that handles terminal completion for the library (core and modules).

 ## SEE ALSO

 Online *bash* scripting guides and tools: